AP Physics 1: Algebra-Based Clarifications for 2025-26

 This chart shows recommended scores for granting credit, and how much credit should be awarded, for each AP course.
 Your students can look up credit and placement policies for colleges and universities on the AP Credit Policy Search.

-Course Development
+AP Course and Exam Development

-AP is unique in its reliance on development committees.
+The AP Program is unique in its reliance on development committees for their initial and ongoing voice in course and exam development.
 These committees, made up of an equal number of college faculty and experienced secondary AP teachers from across the country, are essential to the preparation of AP course curricula and exams.

 Article